Mokru/VM-Creator/README.md

 - Ability to scan Hyper-V hosts for exsiting VM's

 # Thank you
-If you find this to solve any issues or have suggestions for improvements please feel free to tell me about them
+If you find this to solve any issues or have suggestions for improvements please feel free to tell me about them on twitter @Mokru_